benjione/TUMuchIdeas/README.md

 For the printing we use the [surgical guide resin](https://dental.formlabs.com/de/shop/materials/surgical-guide-resin/) from Formlabs for the swabs and the [Anycubic transparent 3D printer resin](https://www.anycubic.com/collections/uv-resin/products/colored-uv-resin-for-photon-series?variant=34622234362018) from Anycubic for the other parts.

+### Post Processing

+Post processing plays a very important role in SLA printing.
+It augments the surface quality of the parts, cleans excess resin off and hardens the part.
+Post processing can be divided into 2 steps: Isopropyl bath and UV Curing.

-### Isopropyl Bath
+#### Isopropyl Bath

-Post processing consists of two parts: Rinsing of excess material and UV curing.
-For rinsing the excess resin we put the printed model into an isopropyl bath.

-TODO: Wie lange muss das Teil drinnen bleiben?
+Right after a SLA print the surface of the parts is coated with a layer of liquid resin.
+An isopropyl bath for an approximate 30 minute duration, helps to get this resin off.
+After the isopropyl bath follows the UV curing.

-### UV chamber
+#### UV chamber

-For UV curing we build a custom designed UV chamber.
-It consists of a trash can out of metal, where we put a cord with 2 UV lamps through the lid.
-Both UV lamps are 405 nm lamps.
-The model than put on a glass plate which is then put into the UV chamber.

-TODO: Wie lange dauert der Prozess?
+UV curing hardens the parts and lets them achieve their optimal mechanical properties.
+Our custom designed UV curing station consists of an aluminum garbage can, 2 UV lamps and a glass plate.
+The UV lamps emit light with a wavelength of 405nm.
+After removing the parts from the isopropyl bath, they are placed on the glass plate, which in turn is positioned at the bottom of the garbage can.
+After 30 minutes under UV light, the parts can be removed and used for their required function.

 ### Packaging